prokawsar/csharp-lara-dev/README.md

    }

 ```
 For Github and Facebook just add your `username` not full url.
+Make sure your details object inside the `]` second bracket.

-*It your choise to give your phone number, email, facebook.*
+*Its your choice to give your phone number, email and facebook.*

+Always appreciate your contribution :simple_smile:

 Hope you will LIKE it !!!